Vadimkkaa/Labs/LABS-LINUX-C/LAB_5/README.md

 Also, I need .bmp images to perform the task so it's important to convert them in the right way for using in my programm

-At the moment of writing this I found useful this-> https://convertio.co/ru/  site to do it right
+At the moment of writing this I found quite useful this-> https://convertio.co/ru/  site to do it right

 Have a good day :)